allisonkbates/04-drinks/To-Dos.md

 ## General

-- [x] to fix className does not match issue: https://github.com/vercel/next.js/issues/7322#issuecomment-811463256
-- uninstall next google fonts and find out how to load fonts

-## Styles
+## General Styles Issue

 - Grays not well defined
 - Mobile styles
 - pagination styles to match branding
+- clean up buttons & links styling

 ## Header Component

 - Add mobile styles - logo breaks and looks bad at <800px

-## Plan for DB/Auth

-Implement search
-Do liquor cabinet page as one page with expandable sections
+## Videos Skipped

+- Video 42 - Go back to add reset password

+## Drinks Data

+- Add / Edit / Delete Drinks should only be visible to admins
-For auth -
+- Drinks Fields:
-My ingredients
-My drinks

-## Create / Edit Drink

   - Support fields needed to create drinks & match backend
+  - Determine whether Barware should be its own schema so that we can get options from backend and serve images